 We have returned from our African adventure and would like to thank you very much for your part in making this such a wonderful experience.
 We were lucky enough to time the Great Migration from the Serengeti, which was amazing.

 We had an absolutely amazing trip in Arusha, Serengeti and Gombe - everything went smooth as silk.
 Thank you so much Raza for making this trip, the trip of a lifetime.
 We had an absolutely brilliant time.

 Tiffany Heitz & Lesley Smith - California, United States

-SAFARI TRIP IDEA FOR NDUTU SAFARI LODGE IN SERENGETI TANZANIA
+EAST AFRICA SAFARI BOOKING TRIP IDEA FOR NDUTU SAFARI LODGE IN SERENGETI TANZANIA

 When staying at Ndutu Safari Lodge in Southern Serengeti Including Ndutu Area, we recommend combining it with your Northern Tanzania safari to Tarangire, Lake Manyara and Ngorongoro Crater.
 End your trip with a Swahili cultural tour and beach holiday in Zanzibar.